 Although the café had an elegant feel, it was more comfortable and casual.
 Maiasmokk is a counter service eatery with a glass case displaying the daily cakes and pastries.

 Amongst all the delicious baked treats, I chose this delightful layered marzipan cake.
 It was light, sweet, and full of that marzipan almond flavor that I enjoy so much.
 I accompanied it with a cup of tea, which made my visit to the oldest café in Estonia, perfect.

 Within the same building of Maiasmokk Café, there is another enterance to their full service café and marzipan shoppe- Kalev.
 Inside you will find a marzipan museum with hand painted confections that are too beautiful to eat.
 Upstairs there is a charming café with a full restaurant and bar menu.
 It is worth the visit even to sit down for a drink and unwind.

-I enjoyed watching this talented marzipan artist bring to life, the many whimsical confectionary creatures.
+I enjoyed watching this talented marzipan artist bring to life the many whimsical confectionary creatures.
 All the marzipan sweets sold at Kalev are hand painted and original.
-Not only are they magnificent looking, the marzipan’s flavor is perfectly sweet and nutty.
+Not only are they magnificent looking, but the marzipan’s flavor is perfectly sweet and nutty.

 Hand painted Marzipan

 I found myself back at Kalev Café on my last day in Tallinn.
 I was very curious on the upstairs levels, and I came in for a drink.
 Since I had been eating ALL day, I decided on this light berry smoothie that was served in a pretty pedestal glass.

 The upstairs levels were charming, and I took a seat in the second story window nook, which beamed with natural sunlight.
 It was a lovely moment with my sweet smoothie watching the activities of the streets below.